 According to Comme à Lisbonne, the Pastel de Nata (or Pastel de Belém) is from Portugal.
 These popular custard tarts are to Lisbon what the macaron is to Paris.

-They’re also particularly popular in Lusosphere countries and regions – including Brazil, Cape Verde, Goa, Macau … We also tried the very same tarts, Chinese Style, with Ann Mah at the legendary Jing Fong’s Dim Sum restaurant in New York.
+They’re also particularly popular in Lusosphere countries and regions – including Brazil, Cape Verde, Goa, Macau … We also tried the very same delicious tarts, Chinese Style, with Ann Mah at the legendary Jing Fong’s Dim Sum restaurant in New York.

 Easy Recipe for Custard Tarts